 Fire Safety Inspections

-Every business in Harrison Township receives regular fire safely inspections for compliance with the fire code.
+Every business in Harrison Township receives regular fire safety inspections for compliance with the fire code.
 Inspections are made by Ohio Certified Fire Safety Inspectors and with the policy to make every effort to work with businesses to achieve compliance.

 Plan Review/Permit Process